Quansight-Labs/free-threaded-compatibility/docs/porting.md

 ### Critical Sections

-Python 3.13 or newer also a [critical section API](https://docs.python.org/3/c-api/init.html#python-critical-section-api) that is useful for locking either a single object or a pair of objects during a low-level operation.
-The critical section API is intended to provide weaker, but still useful locking guarantees compared to directly locking access to object using a mutex.
+Python 3.13 or newer also offers a [critical section API](https://docs.python.org/3/c-api/init.html#python-critical-section-api) that is useful for locking either a single object or a pair of objects during a low-level operation.
+The critical section API is intended to provide weaker, but still useful locking guarantees compared to directly locking access to an object using a mutex.
 This provides similar guarantees to the GIL and avoids the risk of deadlocks introduced by locking individual objects.